 Energy Commodity Services.
-Energy Services’ energy commodity services include the retail sale of natural gas, electricity, liquids and other commodities to industrial and commercial customers located throughout the United States.
-In deregulated locations Energy Services may either supply commodities directly to its customers, or have the local utilities supply customers in a manner similar to regulated locations.
+Energy Services’ energy commodity services include the retail sale of natural gas, electricity, liquids and other commodities to industrial and commercial customers located throughout the United States and in the United Kingdom.
+In deregulated locations, Energy Services may either supply commodities directly to its customers or have the local utilities supply customers in a manner similar to regulated locations.

-Energy commodity sales earnings increased $27 million in 1999 as compared to 1998 and $2 million in 1998 as compared to 1997 due to higher gas and power sales resulting from the origination of new contracts as Energy Services continues to gain market share in this sector.
+Energy commodity sales earnings increased $12 million in 1999 as compared to 1998 and $70 million in 1998 as compared to 1997 due to higher gas and power sales resulting from the origination of new contracts as Energy Services continues to gain market share in this sector.

 Energy Outsourcing.
-The energy outsourcing business line encompasses the management of commodity delivery, energy information and energy assets.
-Energy Services [add specific examples]
+In its outsourcing business, Energy Services offers full energy management for customers at a guaranteed price or by sharing savings.
+This integrated product includes the management of commodity delivery, energy information and energy assets.

-Earnings from energy outsourcing increased $111 million in 1999 as compared 1998 primarily due to new agreements signed in 1999.
-Energy outsourcing earnings decreased $21 million in 1998 as compared to 1997 due to increased direct costs related to the startup of this business line in 1998.
+Earnings from energy outsourcing increased $39 million in 1999 as compared 1998 primarily due to new agreements signed in 1999.
+Energy outsourcing earnings decreased $82 million in 1998 as compared to 1997 due to increased direct costs related to the startup of this business line in 1998.

-Business Support.
-Business support costs increased approximately $87 million in 1999 compared to 1998.
-This increase was due to the continued expansion of Energy Service’s operations and one-time costs associated with the outsource contract of certain of Energy Service’s business functions.

 Outlook

 During 2000, Energy Services anticipates continued growth in the demand for retail energy outsourcing solutions, both domestically and internationally.
-Energy Services will focus on delivering these services to its existing customers, while continuing to expand its commercial and industrial customer base for total energy outsourcing.
+Energy Services will deliver these services to its existing customers, while continuing to expand its commercial and industrial customer base for total energy outsourcing.
 Energy Services also plans to continue integrating its service delivery capabilities, focusing on the development of best practices, nationwide procurement opportunities and efficient use of capital.

 Exploration and Production

 Enron's exploration and production operations have been conducted by Enron Oil & Gas Company (EOG).
-The operating results of this segment reflect activity through August 16, 1999, the date of the share exchange transaction that resulted in the sale of EOG (see Note 2 to the Consolidated Financial Statements).
+The operating results of this segment reflect activity through August 16, 1999, the date of the share exchange transaction with EOG (see Note 2 to the Consolidated Financial Statements).

 Exploration and Production’s 1999 IBIT of $65 million reflected increased depreciation, depletion and amortization and operating expenses for the period through August 16, 1999, partially offset by decreased exploration expenses.
 Exploration and Production’s 1998 IBIT decreased $55 million as compared to 1997 primarily as a result of decreased wellhead natural gas, crude oil and condensate prices, higher operating and exploration expenses and depreciation, depletion and amortization, partially offset by increased production volumes.